INDIVIDUAL UNIVERSITY FACTS AND STATS

 - In the last nine years, DCU has twice been named Sunday Times ‘University of the Year’.

-- DCU was the first university in Ireland to offer academic credits for extra-curricular activities.
-Since its inception in 2000, over 1000 undergraduate students have participated in the DCU Uaneen module.
+- DCU was the first university in Ireland to offer academic credits for extra-curricular activities by offering undergraduate students to participate in the DCU Uaneen module.

 - The DCU Alpha Innovation campus is home to over 30 companies and 330 staff.